jonhjelm/docs-and-training/service_implementation/advanced_singularity.md

 ### Make an HPC job react to messages that it receives
 With the simple html code presented above, your job's status page can be used to send messages back to the job.
-Every such message is _appended with a newline- character_ to the pre-defined file `/service/notifications.txt` inside the job's Singularity container.
+Every such message is appended to the pre-defined file `/service/notifications.txt` inside the job's Singularity container.
 (As explained in the [basics of Singularity usage](basics_singularity.md), the `/service` folder is also where your job needs to save status and result reports.)

 It is your responsibility (as a Singularity-image developer) to monitor changes to this file and react accordingly.
 To this end, please keep in mind the